Meet the PIP Team!

 Liz (she/her) believes wholeheartedly in the mission and values of PIP.
 She brings a wealth of knowledge within consumer-focused solutions and strong interpersonal skills to assess the needs of clients and make recommendations to ensure satisfaction.
 In her downtime, she enjoys learning, crafting, event planning, and spending time with her “crazy family”.

-Mari Valladares | Bilingual Program Experience Specialist
+Mari Valladares | Bilingual Program Experience Manager

 Mari (she/her/ella) is passionate about equality, raising kids in a conscious way, parenting support, and books.
 Specialized in Psychology of Human Development, she used to work with underserved communities in her native Venezuela by giving workshops for children, helping them develop literacy skills and emotional support, encouraging them to discover the world through books.
 As a mom she truly believes that it’s easier if we create bonds with other parents to feel understood and less isolated.
 She has been in Austin since 2014, where she has grown fond of the walking trails and outdoor dining patios or enjoying live local music with her family.
 She is the mother of a lovely little girl, and you can probably find them reading books in the library.

-Acacia Tatro | Program Experience Specialist
+Acacia Tatro | Program Experience Manager

 Acacia (she/her) moved to Austin over 11 years ago from Vermont and has since built her career supporting families in the community.
 With experience as a nanny and postpartum doula, she is passionate about building strong, supportive connections for parents.
 After joining a PIP group when her son was born, Acacia experienced firsthand the importance of community and is excited to now serve families in her role as Program Experience Specialist.
 Acacia lives in East Austin with her partner and their curious toddler.
 In her free time you’ll find Acacia exploring Austin’s parks and restaurants with her family or curled up with a book.